Hail Damage Car Repair, Write-Offs, and Replacement Options

 Public transport, taxi, and ride share

 Depending on where you live, public transport might get you by.
-By supplementing public transport with taxi and ride share (eg Uber) when you need it, as well as some active transport (bike riding or walking) odds are good that you can manage without a car.
+By supplementing public transport with taxi and rideshare when you need it, as well as some active transport (bike riding or walking) odds are good that you can manage without a car.

 Of course, public transport doesn’t always make sense, like when there’s no station nearby, when you’re on a drive in the country, or a big shopping trip.
-GoGet can help in those situations, with cars available by the hour.
-Give it a try with one month’s free membership on the GoFrequent plan.
+GoGet can help in those situations, with cars available by the hour all over Sydney, Melbourne and Brisbane.
+Give it a try with a year’s free membership trial on our GoStarter plan.

 Disclaimer: The information on this page is general in nature and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice.